-Delight in the shimmering voices and enchanting music of this new concert from Celtic Woman, airing Saturday, Jan.
-5 at 6 p.m. on Arizona PBS.
+Delight in the shimmering voices and enchanting music of this concert from Celtic Woman, airing Sunday, Jan.
+5, at 3:30 p.m. on Arizona PBS.

-Filmed at the enchanting 19th century Johnstown Castle in Wexford, Ireland, this brand-new special for PBS features stunning new music from Celtic Woman’s latest album “Ancient Land,” along with a selection of their timeless classics.
+Filmed at the enchanting 19th century Johnstown Castle in Wexford, Ireland, enjoy music from Celtic Woman’s latest album “Ancient Land,” along with a selection of their timeless classics.
 The spectacular outdoor concert — their first filmed at a castle since 2009’s “Songs from the Heart” — follows in the footsteps of other PBS viewer favorites such as “A New Journey,” “Destiny” and last year’s “Homecoming.”

 Showcasing the stunning fiddle playing of Tara McNeill and the voices of Mairead Carlin and Éabha McMahon, “Ancient Land” also introduces the newest member of Celtic Woman, 21-year-old Megan Walsh, making her debut.